 Gunner SSgt Henry W. Satterfield, 19081322 (KIA / BR) CA

 Ditched January 6, 1943

 Built by Consolidated in San Diego.
 Delivered to the U. S. Army Air Force (USAAF) as B-24D-1-CO "Cowtown's Revenge" serial number 41-23750.
-Ferried overseas via Hawaii to Australia.
+Ferried overseas via Hickam Field then across the Pacific to Australia.